 The pods can be rented for a few hours or an entire day.
 Embry said the pods tend to be a good central point or home base for families while there.
 He has noticed that the pods are primarily utilized by adults as a place to relax while the kids are off enjoying activities throughout the rest of the facility.

 Families or even individuals don't have to rent a pod to experience Press Play.
-The facility does have an area of free seating, too, or you may not even need a place to sit if your family stays busy experiencing all the activities.
+However, for those that purchase at least two unlimited play passes at Press Play, a family pod is included with purchase.
+The facility also has an area of free seating too, or you may not even need a place to sit if your family stays busy experiencing all the activities.

 3-Point Challenge/Foam Wars

-But if basketball isn't your thing, how about choosing your favorite Nerf weapon and going into a 1,500-square-foot room with plenty of obstacles to run around and hide behind as you battle with your friends.
+But if basketball isn't your thing, how about choosing your favorite Nerf weapon and going into a 1,500-square-foot room full of newly added wooden structures and barrels to run around and hide behind as you battle with your friends.

 Food & Drinks

-Adults can pull up a chair in their bar area or get a delicious alcoholic beverage of their choice served to their family pod while the kids play.
+Adults can pull up a chair in their bar area, play one of the newly added barcade games or watch one of many televisions, as they enjoy their drink of choice.
+They can even have a delicious alcoholic beverage served to their family pod while the kids play.

-If you purchase either party room, all of your guests get unlimited gaming in all of the areas throughout the facility.
+If you purchase either party room or a family pod for your celebration, all of your guests get unlimited gaming in all areas throughout the facility.
 They do have add-on packages available for an additional cost that includes food.
-Party rooms must be reserved in advance and start at $300 for two hours.
+Outside desserts may be brought in.
+Party rooms must be reserved in advance and start at $299 for two hours.